CloudLabsAI-Azure/Defender-for-Cloud/modules/module2-understanding-your-cloudattack-surface.md

 Defender for Cloud uses the graph to perform an attack path analysis (Attack Paths).
 You can also use the graph to find the issues with the highest risk that exist within your environment (Cloud Security Explorer).

 ![Cloud Security Graph](../images/mdfc-securitygraph1.png)

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Identify likely points of entry (Read-Only)
+- Task 2: Building and exploring your own custom risk scenarios

 ### Task 1: Identify likely points of entry (Read-Only)